Chart Color Schemes

 Roxburgh Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely to affect this region.
-Notable ones are Roxburgh Park Pavilion Upgrade, Halcyon Highlands - Over 55s Community, Upfield Line Extension to Roxburgh Park and Craigieburn, Somerton Intermodal Terminal (Melbourne Intermodal Terminal).
-The following list highlights those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects that could affect this region.
+Notable projects include the Roxburgh Park Pavilion Upgrade, Halcyon Highlands - Over 55s Community, Upfield Line Extension to Roxburgh Park and Craigieburn, and Somerton Intermodal Terminal (Melbourne Intermodal Terminal).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.